Sara-Ramco/node-workshop/slides/slides.md

 * A function through which a request and corresponding response will flow through
 * Registered to Koa in a middleware stack with `app.use`
-* Control handed to next middleware in stack with `await next()` ...
+* Control handed to next middleware in stack with `await next()`
+* Context `ctx` for a request passed through the middleware stack ...
 ### Middleware
 ![middleware.png](img/middleware.png)